vimeo/stag-java/README.md

 3. Annotate each member variable you want populated
     - `@GsonAdapterKey("json_key")`: populates the field using the JSON value with the specified key
     - `@GsonAdapterKey`: populates the field using the JSON value with the key named the same as the member variable
+    - Use your favorite `@NonNull` annotation to tell Stag to throw an exception if the field is null while deserializing or while serializing the object.
 4. Register the `Stag.Factory` with Gson when you create your Gson instance: `Gson gson = new GsonBuilder().registerTypeAdapterFactory(new Stag.Factory()).create();`
 5. You're done!